Gesture System

 # sample code

-Preview the effect in developer tools
+Preview the effect in the developer tool

-# Chaining API init Function sample code
+# ChainingAPI init function sample code

-Preview the effect in developer tools
+Preview the effect in the developer tool

-# Example 1: Listen for drag gestures
+# Example 1: Listen to drag and drop gestures

 <pan-gesture-handler on-gesture-event="handlePan">